RossNapier/Prime-Multiplication-Table/README.md

 A program which takes a number, identifies all primes below it and one above, and displays a multiplication table.

+## Running the Code

+You can trial the code here: https://replit.com/@RossNapier1/Prime-Multiplication-Table#.replit or follow the installation instructions below.

 ## Installing the program

 1. Download the program from GitHub